Some halting problems for abelian sandpiles are undecidable in dimension three

-\begin{subsection}{Periodic+finite sandpiles.} A periodic sandpile is too simple.
-A sandpile with a finite number of chips is also too simple: any such sandpile on~$\mathbb Z^3$ will always terminate.
+\begin{subsection}{We will work with periodic+finite sandpiles} We have seen that an arbitrary sandpile is too hard to predict, and a periodic sandpile is too easy.
+A sandpile with a finite number of chips is also too easy: any sandpile with finitely many chips on~$\mathbb Z^d$ will always halt (a special case of Lemma \ref{dminustwoalwayshalt} in the appendix).

-What if we start with a periodic sandpile and add a finite number of chips?
-This new system will not be periodic, so we can't determine its behaviour by looking at a finite torus.
-And both the periodic sandpile and the locations of the finite number of chips can be specified with a finite amount of data, so we avoid the difficulty in section \ref{twohal}.
+Start with a periodic sandpile and add a finite number of chips.
+This will break the translation symmetry, so we can't determine its behaviour by looking at a finite torus.
+And both the periodic sandpile and the locations of the finite number of chips can be encoded in finitely many tape squares, so the problem shouldn't be too hard.

-We call a periodic sandpile which has had finitely many chips added to it a {\it periodic+finite sandpile}, or p+f sandpile.
-We propose the same three problems.
+We will call a periodic sandpile which has had finitely many chips added to it a {\it periodic+finite sandpile}, or p+f sandpile.
+And we ask the same questions:

 Given a certain infinite periodic sandpile with finitely many chips added to it, does the vertex at the origin ever topple?